Data import and export jobs overview

-To create and manage data import and export jobs in Microsoft Dynamics 365 for Finance and Operations, you use the Data management workspace.
+To create and manage data import and export jobs, you use the Data management workspace.
 By default, the data import and export process creates a staging table for each entity in the target database.
 Staging tables let you verify, clean up, or convert data before you move it.

 This topic assumes that you are familiar with data entities.